Srishtiagr1011/Quiz-Game/README.md

 Welcome to the "Which Avenger Are You?" quiz game!
 This interactive application allows users to discover which Avenger superhero from the Marvel Comics universe best matches their personality.

 Features:
-Engaging quiz game to determine your Avenger counterpart Multiple-choice questions with various aspects of personality and superhero traits Results based on selected answers to identify the corresponding Avenger Fun and entertaining experience for fans of the Avengers
+Engaging quiz game to determine your Avenger counterpart\n Multiple-choice questions with various aspects of personality and superhero traits Results based on selected answers to identify the corresponding Avenger Fun and entertaining experience for fans of the Avengers